josfam/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 It accepts two arguments: a `set` (Set) and a `startString` (String).

 When a value starts with `startString` you only append the rest of the string.
 The string contains all the values of the set separated by `-`.

+## 10. More map data structure

+Create a function named `updateUniqueItems` that returns an updated map for all items with initial quantity at 1.

+It should accept a map as an argument.
+The map it accepts for argument is similar to the map you create in the previous task.

+For each entry of the map where the quantity is 1, update the quantity to 100.
+If updating the quantity is not possible (argument is not a map) the error `Cannot process` should be thrown.